-The decision contained in the e-mail which signals that the process should be saved for access at a later stage of the process.
-At this point the terms should be used can be determined by searching the text of the e-mail.
-If the decision is meant to provide a result extending over several rows the RegExp has to use the ending '?s', for example (.?)Replies:?s no-tim-user-found-for-signal-by-mail-reply user-not-actor-for-signal-by-mail-reply found-no-transition-for-signal-by-mail-reply found-no-node-for-signal-by-mail-reply signal-done-for-signal-by-mail-reply found-no-process-instance-for-signal-by-mail-reply Only the configuration using loom.properties would be possible in this case.
+The decision contained in the e-mail which has signaled the process should be saved to be available at a later stage of the process.
+At this point it can be determined what terms should be used by searching the text of the e-mail.
+If the decision is meant to provide a result extending over several rows the RegExp has to use the ending '?s', for example (.?)Replies:?s no-tim-user-found-for-signal-by-mail-reply user-not-actor-for-signal-by-mail-reply found-no-transition-for-signal-by-mail-reply found-no-node-for-signal-by-mail-reply signal-done-for-signal-by-mail-reply found-no-processinstance-for-signal-by-mail-reply Only the configuration using loom.properties would be possible in this case.